shanep/shanep.github.io/parts/syllabus-boiler.md

 ## Late Work Policy

 All homework assignments can be submitted up to **2 days late with no penalty**.
-Once grades have been posted to canvas no further submissions will be accepted unless prior arrangements have been made.
+After the 2 day grade period no further submissions will be accepted unless prior arrangements have been made.
 No work or extra credit will be accepted after the **last day of course instruction**, the semester has to end at some point so plan accordingly.
 Work submitted 1 second late is treated the